celadari/json-logic-scala/docs/_posts/json-logic-typed-scala-representation-part-2.md

 In this case, simple means no generic types.

-* An `OptionTypeValue`: a Scala data structure representation of an optional value (Option[String], Option[Int], ...) in json-logic-typed format.
+* An `OptionTypeValue`: a Scala data structure representation of an optional value (Option[String], Option[Int], ...) in JsonLogic-Typed format.
 It consists of two attributes:
     * `codename` (set to `"option""`)
     * `paramType` of type `TypeValue`.